 Community Education

-The base rate of pay for Community Education instruction is $15/hr.
+Rates of pay for Community Education are as noted below.
 The President may authorize a higher rate of pay for courses where special expertise is required or the market for available instructors dictates and will provide documentation to be placed in the employee’s file to support these requests.